Mastering Magisters' Terrace

 During the intermission, focus on preventing energy orbs from reaching the boss.
 Spread out to mitigate damage from puddles and manage dot stacks with defensive cooldowns.
 Position the boss to one corner to control orb directions better.

-Remaining Challenges Before Sarinol Sunlash
+Remaining Challenges Before Seranel Sunlash

 - Runic Glaive: A nasty dot affecting two players; keep defensives and healing ready.

-Facing Sarinol Sunlash
+Facing Seranel Sunlash

 - Wave of Silence: Step into the suppression zone to avoid being pacified for eight seconds.